tondy666/IDM-Repack/README.md

 - Extract in desktop or your disk like local C, D

-- type password

 - click idmanxxxbuild.exe and just next until done , do not open idm

 - now open the patch and crack

-Enjoy --
+Enjoy :v Salam OKE OCE